vegaprotocol/documentation/docs/concepts/trading-on-vega/discounts-rewards.md

 ### How rewards are scaled
 Since rewards can only be provided if they're funded, the [recurring tranfer](../assets/transfers.md#recurring-transfers) that's used to fund those rewards also includes details on how the final reward amount is calculated.

-**Pro-rata**: A participant's reward is scaled based on their activity streak and/or how long they've kept previous reward earnings in their vested rewards account, which will influence how high up the rankings they are.
+**Pro-rata**: A participant's reward is scaled based on their score.

-**Rank**: A participant's reward is scaled based on where they sit on the list of traders who are eligible for the reward.
+**Rank**: A participant's reward is scaled based on where their score sits on the list of traders who are eligible for the reward.
 Those higher up the list receive a higher ratio of the reward for each reward period.

+If you have multipliers from the activity streak and/or the reward hoarder bonus, your share of the reward grows in proportion to those multipliers.

 ## Available trading rewards
 As rewards are distributed based on certain criteria, they need to be defined and measured.
 Each reward dispatch metric is calculated per party, once at the end of each epoch.